sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 - Support operator set 7,9,10,11.
 - Not all functions are supported.
 See :any:`Function-Level_Support_Status`.
 - Only limited Neural Network Console projects supported.
 See :any:`Model_Support_Status`.
-- In some case you must install onnx package by hand.
-For example you can install with command `pip install onnx` or if you want to install system wide, you can install with command `sudo -HE pip install onnx`.
 - Before using this converter, please use command `pip install nnabla_converter` to install nnabla_converter.

 NNB